Bedxxe/metagenomics/_episodes/02-webserver.md

 >> ~~~
 >> {: .bash}
 >> ~~~
->> c option is the only one that uses secure copy command.
+>> c option is the only one that uses the secure copy command.
 >> ~~~
 >> {: .output}
 > {: .solution}